nmeum/input/README.md

 * A C99 compiler
 * [GNU make][GNU make] (sorry!)
-* BSD editline / libedit (see below)
+* BSD editline (see below)

 The program can be installed using:

 	$ make
 	$ make install

-### Notes on libedit
+### Notes on editline

-With libedit originating from the BSD project, different versions of that library are shipped by different BSD operating systems.
-I personally use the [portable NetBSD version][NetBSD editline]. libedit versions from other BSD operating systems may have some shortcomings.
-For instance, OpenBSD [strips non-ASCII characters][openbsd nowchar] in the `el_gets` function of their libedit version causing `input` to not support wide characters.
-While `input` should compile with different libedit versions, the test suite is only guaranteed to pass with the NetBSD version.
+With editline originating from BSD, different versions of that library are shipped by different BSD operating systems.
+I personally use the [portable NetBSD version][NetBSD editline]. editline versions from other BSD operating systems may have some shortcomings.
+For instance, OpenBSD [strips non-ASCII characters][openbsd nowchar] in the `el_gets` function of their editline version causing `input` to not support wide characters.
+While `input` should compile with different editline versions, the test suite is only guaranteed to pass with the NetBSD version.

 ## Testing